beamyyl/better-ubuntu/README.md

 # This repo includes several scripts that make Ubuntu a better distro, including setup for other DE's and fully de-snapping it.
-I recommend installing via the Server ISO.
-# If you're installing with the ubuntu server iso, CLONE this repo to the USB, if you're using USB Tethering¹ for network.
+If you're installing with the ubuntu server iso (for 0 bloat), CLONE this repo to the USB, if you're using USB Tethering¹ for network.

 The "setup.sh" script fully removes SNAPS and snap-apps, INCLUDING FIREFOX!
 Make sure to run this script without setting up the default firefox, because everything **WILL BE PURGED**.